 La Cabane in Batts Rock is a new and very trendy addition to the Barbados lunch scene.
 It has great south of France vibe, so it didn’t surprise me one bit when the owner said he is originally from St Tropez.
 The restaurant is relaxed and a popular local hang out.
 Make sure you bring your towel, so you can go for a lovely swim on Batts Rock beach which is just gorgeous.
 No need to wear shoes!

 The Atlantis is one of the most legendary spots in Barbados.
 It has the same owners as the Fish pot and Little Good Harbour.
 It has the most breathtaking location in Bathsheba overlooking Tent Bay.
 It is worth visiting just for the scenery but the food is also excellent.
 They offer a buffet on Sunday and Wednesday and the rest of the week there is a really good authentic Bajan menu.

 L’Azure was once described by Zagat as “Heaven on Earth”.
 And for good reason, the view from the terrace to Crane Beach is totally breathtaking.
 The beach itself was also voted amongst the top 10 in the world by the Lifestyles of the Rich and Famous.
 For this reason alone, we think it is a must visit for lunch whilst you are on the island of Barbados.
 They also do a great Sunday Brunch at L’Azure called the Sunday Gospel breakfast.
 Here you will find live performances and steel pan as well as a great buffet with a huge selection of food.

-To book one of these Barbados Restaurants, please contact our concierge Julie for more information.
+To book one of these Barbados Restaurants, please contact our concierge Rowena for more information.